Fraud Blocker

 How Do Attorneys Charge for Family Law Cases in California?

 Family law attorneys generally charge by the hour for their services.
-This is known as the billable hour system, and every attorney has a set hour rate they charge.
+This is known as the billable hour system, and every attorney has a set hourly rate.
 Lawyers with more years of experience and a track record of success generally charge more per hour than less experienced lawyers.
 As a condition of legal representation, an attorney may require an upfront payment known as a retainer.

 Are High-Conflict Divorces Hard to Resolve?